With updates being given everyday, we felt it was important to create a single space where you can find everything that you need!

 The following list details all of the government advice affecting businesses and self-employed individuals.

 The chancellor has announced a grant scheme for self-employed individuals that have genuinely lost income due to COVID-19, which could see claimants receive up to £2,500 a month for the next 3 months.
 The grant will be calculated on their average monthly profits over the last 3 years, unless the individual has been trading for a shorter period; in such cases, the grant amount can be calculated on the monthly average profits over a shorter time period.
-Note that the calculations will be made from the submitted self-assessment tax returns, and payments are expected to be made as a one-off lump sum payment in June.
+Note that the calculations will be made from the submitted self-assessment tax returns.

 The grant is to count towards taxable income and must be included on the 2020/21 self assessment tax return.
 It is also important to note that company directors who pay themselves by way of dividends won’t be eligible, so this doesn’t apply to people working through personal service companies.

 HMRC began contacting eligible people on May 4th, and you can check your eligibility here using HMRC’s online eligibility checker.
 The SEISS application portal will open on the 13th May, although some may not be able to use it until the 18th May (the eligibility checker will tell you your available claiming times).
 Payments are expected to be made within 6 days of the claim, which has been successfully achieved on the CJRS scheme already.

 A second (and final) grant for self-employed persons is set to become available from August, with some minor changes.
 The criteria for calculating the value of the grant will remain the same, but the grant will be based on 70% of average earnings over 3 months up to a cap of £6,570.
 We expect to have more detailed guidance on this from 12 June.